Bismarck State College logo

 Program Requirements

-The online offering of Electronics/Telecommunications Technology requires students to complete an interview before entering the program.
-Students who complete the degree plan requirements earn an Associate in Applied Science.
+The online offering of Electronics/Telecommunications Technology requires students to complete a consultation before entering the program.
+Students who complete the degree plan requirements earn an Associate in Applied Science degree.

 Career Opportunities